TWUOnline/ldrs591/_pages/unit-1-learning-activities.md

 </ul>
 &nbsp;
 <h3>Unit 1 Summary</h3>
-Congratulations on finishing the first unit!
-As you complete your assignments for this unit, you may encounter some very interesting and insightful questions from your colleagues.
-In this unit you have learned about what scholarly inquiry is, how our own worldview can shape the questions that we ask, and the importance of evidence based decision making for leaders.
+In this unit you have learned about what scholarly inquiry is, what is a worldview and how it can shape the questions that we ask.
+You have also learned about the importance of scholarly inquiry for leadership, Boyer's model of scholarship and the implications of evidence based decision making for leaders.

-&nbsp;
 <h3>Assessment</h3>
 Go to <a href="https://create.twu.ca/ldrs591/unit-1-assessment/">Unit 1 Assessment</a> for more details on your <strong>Blog.</strong>